hwwang55/PathCon/README.md

 PathCon considers relational context and relational paths of (head, tail) pair in knowledge graphs for link prediction.
 PathCon achieves substantial gains over state-of-the-art baselines.
-Below is the result of mean test set Hit@1 on FB15K, FB15K-237, WN18, WN18RR, NELL995, and DDB14 datasets for relation prediction task:
+Below is the result of Hit@1 on the test set of FB15K, FB15K-237, WN18, WN18RR, NELL995, and DDB14 datasets for relation prediction task:

 | Method      | FB15K | FB15K-237 | WN18  | WN18RR | NELL995 | DDB14 |
 | :---------: | :---: | :------:  | :---: | :----: | :----:  | :---: |